MachineLearningProb/machine-learning/README.md

 #currently working on
 1. Eval.py for evaluation
 2. python binding for all the model
-3. train.py for training and checkpoints
+3. train.py for training and checkpoint
+4. Working on developing YOLO for kitti analysis